rokurooo/DA306/README.md

 • Install the Animation.py as add-ons in blender
 • Center your model in the middle of xyz pane
 • If the tool bar in the right side is not open press [N]
+• Look for "Animating" in the categories then click it

+• Click "Setup Scene" to spawn necessary things for animation
+• Adjust the size of limit cube using the slide bar
+• Finally click the "Animate" and done